In this section

 During this period, the goods must be displayed at a recognized public exhibition or convention, en route from one recognized event to another or accounted for and delivered into a bonded warehouse.

-To ensure temporarily imported goods are exported from Canada, a CBSA officer may require the importer to post a security deposit.
+To ensure temporarily imported goods are exported from Canada, a CBSA Border Services Officer may require the importer to post a security deposit.
 The goods would then be documented on a Form E29B, Temporary Admission Permit.

-For more information: Memorandum D8-1-4, Form E29B, Temporary Admission Permit
+For more information: Memorandum D8-1-4, Administrative Procedures Related to Form E29B, Temporary Admission Permit

 The maximum amount of a security deposit cannot exceed the customs duties (including the GST/HST and any other taxes) that would be payable if the goods were permanently imported (i.e. if the goods were accounted for under the provisions of section 32 of the Customs Act).
 The current deposit required (as of July 1, 2006) is 13% of the value for customs duty of the goods (5% GST plus the average rate of 8% customs duty).